happyhappysundays/SparkBox/README.md

-# SparkBoxHeltec V0.63
+# SparkBox V0.63
-This is a Heltec WIFI Kit 32 version of SparkBox.
-SparkBox is another BT pedal for the Positive Grid Spark 40.
+SparkBox is a BT pedal for the Positive Grid Spark 40.
 I only needed the functionality of the simpler BT pedals.
 However many of them use captured hex chunks to communicate with the Spark, or were Python based.
 Instead I wanted to use Paul Hamshere's amazing code to create and process real messages.
 Also I wanted to extend the functionality a bit and make an attractive UI.

 # Functions
 - Expression pedal input on D34 for altering the current parameter or on/off switch